roachfire/roachlab/management/README.md

 - At least one virtual machine.
 This goes without saying I hope.

 ## Creating our directories
+Directory setup for this stack is simple.
+We'll use '/management/' as our root directory.
+Create this directory with the command 'sudo mkdir /management/'.
+That's it!
+We're ready for the next parts of configuration.

+## Installing and Configuring Portainer
+Before we deploy our containers, we want to be able to manage them effectively.
+This will be done through Portainer.
+Portainer can stop, start, pause, create, and deploy our containers.
+To install it, insert the following command into the terminal: 'docker run -d -p 8000:8000 -p 9443:9443 --name portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:latest'.
+This command will install Portainer and set it to broadcast the Web-UI over ports 8000 and 9443.
+To setup Portainer, enter "https://<dockerhostIPaddress>:9443" in your browser.
+You should see a page to create the initial admin user for Portainer.
+Create your username and password and login.

+In the Environment Wizard that appears after logging in, select 'Get Started' and connect to the local Docker envrionment.
+Next, I recommend you go to *Settings -> SSL Certificate* and enable "Force HTTPS only".
+This will help increase security down the line.
+We're done with Portainer config but we're not done using Portainer.

 ## Setting up our .env and docker-compose.yml
+Copy

 ## Configuring our applications